 DC police say Texas man arrested at VP’s mansion had rifle, large capacity clip

-WASHINGTON - D.C. police say a man they arrested outside of the Vice President’s residence on Wednesday afternoon had a rifle and a large capacity clip.
+WASHINGTON (FOX 5 DC) - D.C. police say a man they arrested outside of the Vice President’s residence on Wednesday afternoon had a rifle and a large capacity clip.

 READ MORE: US Secret Service makes 3 arrests in DC on Inauguration Day